What are the access request states

 - You can now restart the appliance.
 Often, a quarantine happens because the system was waiting for a response that did not return in time.
 Restarting the appliance allows it to retry and frequently fixes itself.

 - To restart a quarantined appliance, connect to the Recovery Kiosk for that appliance and restart it from there.
 Once the appliance has restarted, it will take several minutes for Safeguard for Privileged Passwords to start.

-If the Quarantine warning appears, contact One Identity Technical Support and report the result.
+If the web client cannot display the login screen, contact One Identity Technical Support and report the result.